Skelt3r/5e-rng-api/README.md

 req = get('http://127.0.0.1:5000/generate/character').json()
 print(req)
 ```
-...as well as a POST request for character generation:
+...as well as a POST request for customized character generation:
 ```py
 from requests import post
 from rich import print